The following installment is a biological object lesson as it concerns the Hebrew words "liver" and "glory."

-The liver is also recognized for its excellent value to all other body functions.
-It regulates sugar, protein, and fat as well as filters out toxins.
-It manages, distributes and stores nutrients, just to name a few of its essential tasks.
+The liver is valuable to all other body functions.
+For example, it regulates sugar, protein, and fat and filters out toxins.
+In addition, it manages, distributes, and stores nutrients, to name a few of its essential tasks.

 Let them praise the name of the Lord: for his name alone is excellent; his glory is above the earth and heaven.